 Introducing your new canine companion to an existing cat shouldn’t be rushed as forcing them to interact when they are not quite ready can cause stress to everyone involved and reinforce negative emotions.
 You’ll want to keep their first introductions as calm as possible while providing a safe space for both to retreat to if needed.

 To earn their trust and reassure them that they are in a safe, loving environment, it is best to set a few days aside to spend time with your new pet and ensure that they don’t encounter any issues.

 During the first few days after bringing your pet home, try not to leave them alone for more than a few hours at a time.
-This will help to avoid separation anxiety and help establish a schedule for them, which will keep them relaxed.
+This will help to avoid separation anxiety and help establish a routine for them, which will keep them relaxed.

 It is possible that your rescue dog has already received house training.
 However, some dogs will have been taken into the rehoming shelter before this was possible.

 Even if your new dog has been house trained, it may be useful to invest in a small number of newspapers or puppy pads and spare bedding to help keep your house clean while you set up a routine.

 Establishing a regular schedule for feeding and letting your dog out will help them to become house-trained while allowing them to settle into your lifestyle.

 Giving your dog a space that is theirs alone gives them somewhere they can retreat to if they feel overwhelmed or scared.
 This safe space should be clean, confined, and comfortable, like a crate in a corner of a quieter room or a bed under the stairs.

 If you notice that your dog prefers to sleep in a specific area of the house, then try moving the crate or bed there.